rjseymour66/rjseymour66.github.io/content/en/docs/writing/terms.md

 article
 : Points to or modifies a noun or pronoun.
 Articles specify the definiteness, indefiniteness, or quantity of the noun they modify.
 There are two main types: definite and indefinite.

+complement
+: Completes the meaning of a verb by providing additional information about the subject or object.

 complex transitive verb
 : Not common.
 A verb that has both an object and an object predicative.